0xBrsm/noesis/README.md

 - 🌐 **Works completely offline.** If your embedding API is down, memweave falls back to pure keyword search.
 It never crashes; it degrades gracefully.
 - 💸 **Zero server cost, zero setup.** The entire memory store is a single SQLite file on disk — no vector database to provision, no cloud service to pay for, no Docker container to manage.
 - 🔌 **Pluggable at every layer.** Swap in a custom search strategy, add a post-processing step, or bring your own embedding provider via a single protocol.
+- 📅 **Memories age naturally.** Recent knowledge ranks above stale context automatically — no manual cleanup, no ever-growing noise.
+Foundational facts stay exempt.
+- 🎯 **No redundant results.** MMR re-ranking ensures the top results cover different aspects of your query — not the same fact repeated from five slightly different chunks.

 ---